 - Encourage first-generation, low-income veterans to enroll and complete a Veterans Upward Bound project, then enroll in their local community college.

 With thousands of veterans returning from service in Iraq, Afghanistan and elsewhere, they are looking to start new careers in a dynamic and growing economy.
-Now is the time businesses should concentrate more than ever on supporting veteran’s transition into civilian careers by providing them not just a job, but development and opportunities for long-term income growth.
+Now is the time businesses should concentrate more than ever on supporting veteran’s transition into civilian careers by offering them not just a job, but professional development and opportunities for long-term income growth.

 Private sector companies, largely do not just hire someone who is qualified, they look for someone who is a good fit within their company culture, who can contribute and when called upon, go beyond standard job requirements.
 Veterans come to employers with – leadership ability, teamwork mentality, a sense of pride in accomplishment and the understanding hard work.